AI & Automation

 The platform needs to connect to your databases (Postgres, MySQL, MongoDB), your SaaS tools (Salesforce, HubSpot, Slack, Stripe), and your APIs.
 Read AND write.
 If it only reads data, you've built a fancy screenshot.

 What happens after launch?
-Most low-code apps go stale because nobody maintains them.
-The best platforms have built-in solutions for ongoing operations.
+This is where most low-code apps die.
+They go stale because nobody maintains them.
+Internal tools rot because the person who built them left, or the data sources changed, or the business process shifted.
+The best AI-native platforms have built-in solutions for ongoing operations, not just initial builds.

 Git sync, code export, custom code blocks.
-You should be able to drop into code when the visual builder isn't enough, and you should own everything you build.
+You should be able to drop into code when the AI builder isn't enough, and you should own everything you build.
+Lock-in is still the biggest risk in this category, and the Forrester Wave for Low-Code Platforms consistently calls out portability as a key differentiator.

 Best for: Teams building internal tools, dashboards, and business apps that need to work long-term.

-Vybe redefines what "low-code" means.
+Vybe took a different approach to low-code.
 Instead of dragging and dropping components, you describe the app you need in natural language.
 Vybe's AI builds it, connects it to your data sources (3,000+ integrations), and secures it with proper access controls.

-But here's what makes Vybe different from every other platform: AI agents that continuously operate your apps after you build them.
-The agent updates data, runs workflows, monitors for errors, and acts proactively.
+What separates Vybe from the rest of this list: AI agents that continuously operate your apps after you build them.
+The agent updates data, runs workflows, monitors for errors, and acts on its own.
 Your CRM dashboard doesn't go stale because the agent keeps it current.

 Key features:

-• Natural language app building (genuinely works for non-technical users)
+• Natural language app building (works for non-technical users, not just developers)

 • 3,000+ integrations (databases, SaaS tools, APIs)